nwchemgit/nwchem-wiki/Relativistic-All-electron-Approximations.md

                  [ (NESC1E || NESC2E) default NESC1E ]
 ```

-The ON|OFF string is used to turn on or off the Dyall's modified Dirac
+The `ON`|`OFF` string is used to turn on or off the Dyall's modified Dirac
 approximation.
-By default, if the DYALL-MOD-DIRAC keyword is found, the
+By default, if the `DYALL-MOD-DIRAC` keyword is found, the
 approximation will be used in the calculation.
 If the user wishes to
 calculate a non-relativistic quantity after turning on Dyall's modified
-Dirac, the user will need to define a new RELATIVISTIC block and turn
+Dirac, the user will need to define a new `RELATIVISTIC` block and turn
-the approximation OFF.
+the approximation `OFF`.
 The user could also simply put a blank
-RELATIVISTIC block in the input file and all options will be turned off.
+`RELATIVISTIC` block in the input file and all options will be turned off.

-Both one- and two-electron approximations are available NESC1E ||
+Both one- and two-electron approximations are available `NESC1E` ||
-NESC2E, and both have analytic gradients.
+`NESC2E`, and both have analytic gradients.
 The one-electron approximation
 is the default.
-The two-electron approximation specified by NESC2E has
+The two-electron approximation specified by `NESC2E` has
 some sub options which are placed on the same logical line as the
-DYALL-MOD-DIRAC directive, with the following
+`DYALL-MOD-DIRAC` directive, with the following
 syntax:

 ```